 Traditional and Roth IRAs are both individual retirement accounts (IRAs) that can help you save and grow money for retirement.
-There are, however, key differences between the traditional and the Roth IRA.
+There are, however, key differences between a traditional and a Roth IRA.
 Understanding these differences can help you decide which account is best for your financial plan.

 For many people, the key difference between a traditional and a Roth IRA is when you pay income taxes on the money in the accounts.
-With a traditional IRA, consider if you prefer your money to grow tax-deferred until you withdraw it in retirement.
+With a traditional IRA, your money grows tax-deferred until you withdraw it in retirement.
 In many cases, your contributions are tax-deductible in the year they are made.
 With a Roth IRA, your contributions to the account are taxed, but you don't pay income tax when you withdraw money in retirement.

 Maximum Contribution Limits

-For tax year 2012, each type of account is subject to maximum contribution limits, and Roth IRA contributions have income limits as well.
+Each type of account is subject to maximum contribution limits, and Roth IRA contributions have income limits as well.
 The following information is for tax year 2015.
 (Be sure to check the IRS website for current information.)

-- Traditional - $5,000 contribution limit for people under age 50; $6,000 limit for people age 50 or older.
+- Traditional—There is a $5,500 contribution limit for people under age 50 and a $6,500 limit for people age 50 or older.
 There are no income limits for contributions to traditional IRAs, however, there is no tax deduction for your contributions if your income exceeds government-set limits.